MIT-Informatics/PreservationSimulation/PaperDraft/HowManyCopiesIsEnough.md

 - Assumptions: No additional assumptions needed.
 Percentage of failure is independent of number of documents in collection.
 However, given a low percentage expected document loss, the probability that at least one document will be lost depends on the number of douments in the collection: [formula]
 - Additional Simulation: Formulation may be checked using simulations.
 - Implications: For collections with huge numbers of documents, and where the absolute integrity of the collection neeeds to be maintained (for example, legal evidence) very low loss rates are desired
-- Generalizations: docuement size
+- Generalizations: document size
 <!-- END:TODO:RICK-->

 ## Large vs Small documents
 <!-- START:TODO:RICK-->
-- Assumptions: Without any additional assumptions needed, the relationship between document size and failure rate can derived, and follows the  formula : [equation]
+- Assumptions: Without any additional assumptions needed, the relationship between document size and failure rate can derived, and follows the  formula : [equation]  (TODO:RBL: Q: Simple Poisson with clear list of parameters?)
-- Additional simulation: No additional simulation is needed, however this formulation may be checked using simulations: [figure]
+- Additional simulation: No additional simulation is needed, however this formulation may be checked using simulations: [figure]  (TODO:RBL: Q: Or a table, given that the errors are so small?)
 - Implications: You can mitgate the risk of increasing size by a factor of [X] by adding [Y] additional copies.
+(TODO:RBL: Not a closed form calculation, requires actual tests.)
 - Generalizations: The model assumes a single failure within a document destroys it.
 Documents may be redundant -- such that multiple hits are needed to completely destroy them.
+(TODO:RBL: Q: If we want to present real numbers for this case, we will need some new code.)
 <!-- END:TODO:RICK-->